Hordfast

-Hordfast or the Hordaland Fixed Link is a planned road project between the mainland city of Bergen and the island of Stord in Hordaland county, Norway.
+Hordfast or the Hordaland Fixed Link is a planned road project between the mainland city of Bergen and the island of Stord in Vestland county, Norway.
 Hordfast is the colloquial name for the project since it will connect the islands of Hordaland county with the fastlandet (which is the Norwegian word for "mainland").

 This project is one part of the "ferry-free E39" project.
 It aims to improve the European route E39 highway system so that it will link the west coast cities of Kristiansand - Stavanger - Haugesund - Bergen - Trondheim without the use of any ferries to cross the numerous fjords in the region.

 The route is still in the planning and regulatory phases, which is expected to be completed in 2023.
 Currently there is no estimated opening date, but is anticipated to be completed in the early 2030's in close timing with Rogfast.
 The completion of both will provide a permanent complete road link between the major cities of Stavanger and Bergen.